Nithmi18/SmartSpend/README.md

 # SmartSpend
 SmartSpend is a mobile app I created to keep track of your money.
+Below are screenshots of my app.

 ![App Screenshot](assets/1.png)
 ![App Screenshot](assets/2.png)